 Do not grow weary of doing good, for in due time you will reap what you sow.
 With your hands’ actions, words from your mouth, thoughts from your mind, and the warmth from your heart, you will sow good things for eternity.
 It is from the motivations of your hearts that all of it will start.

 Yet be careful when you see your brother fall into sin.
 Be gentle to pick them up, helping them on their way.
-Beware that you do not fall as well.
-For it is easy to see the faults of others and pass over your own defects and sins, then stumble and fall yourself.
+Some will require more patience and care to help along the way.
+But beware that you do not fall as well.
+It is easy to see the faults of others and pass over your own defects and sins, then you end up stumbling yourself.

 And let us not grow weary of doing good, for in due season we will reap, if we do not give up.
 So then, as we have opportunity, let us do good to everyone, and especially to those who are of the household of faith.
 Galatians 6:1-10